RenegadeMinds/testbed/Atomic Transactions.md

         "hex": "0200000002240045e35eac2ef827a278f4b868cc48552289afbf076896275893b06f81e7f20000000000ffffffff063fbcdff0866d8d8801fbe267294b9b4c2db2d97eda6adaa12913506c8c2702000000006a473044022068e3798368ea82c219d23facd26306b353c9eeae9da8966ced058a2679c4547c0220235a6fdbd6425e6e8662a55089f179a5d14bd232eb5a9f0ca54ec07133ef0a27012103593445c4a9111b2dd0aba3fe427545a09c6e5f9612f76741ddbef49d93ac83f0ffffffff0340420f0000000000505207702f416c6963652b7b2267223a7b2278223a7b2273656e64223a7b22426f62223a20224d616769632073776f7264227d7d7d7d6d7576a914bd4056c5414ffc4433607537b7c83a6e3a33d6cb88ac00ca9a3b000000001976a914bd4056c5414ffc4433607537b7c83a6e3a33d6cb88ac60a169ee000000001976a91406712471ae9e7ad746e7645588f0218d7622210588ac00000000"
     }

-Note how 1 of the `scriptSig` fields now has a filled in value because we just signed the transaction.
+Note how 1 of the `scriptSig` fields now has a filled in value because Bob just signed the transaction.

 At this point, it's up to Alice to sign the transaction and complete it.